-While many horse owners are used to trailering their horse several hours, there may come a time when you’ll need to move your horse a much longer distance.
-This could be because of a move you will be making to another state and you’ll be taking your horse with you, or you may be purchasing a horse that lives in another part of the country.
+While many horse owners are used to trailering their horse for several hours, there may come a time when you’ll need to move your horse a much longer distance.
+This could be due to a move you will be making or the purchase of a horse that lives in another part of the country.
 If you have the time and the truck/trailer to do so, you can certainly trailer your horse yourself, but there are many benefits to using a professional horse hauling company.

-“A horse in a trailer is constantly working and using energy to maintain his balance,” says Carolyn Stull, PhD, of the University of California–Davis, who has done extensive research on the effects of trailering horses on horses.
-Stull compares it to mild jogging or trotting.
+Horses are using extra energy when trailered in order to maintain balance.
 One of the major reasons to use a professional horse hauling company is that, like professional residential and commercial movers, they have all the “right stuff” to minimize stress and strain on your most prized possession – your horse:

 -Their trailers have special air ride suspension that makes long trips more comfortable for your horse with fewer bumps across the way.
 Acceleration, deceleration and lane changes all can have an effect on your horse’s legs.

 -You have the option of different size stalls.
 Most horses are most comfortable in a 4’x9’ stall-and-a-half.
 The narrow stall comes with achest bar which makes it easier for the horse to balance himself on the road.
 You may also opt for an 8’x9’ box stall.
 While these are typically used to transport mares with foals, these are also ideal when transporting senior horses, especially those with joint issues.
 Horses are loose and can turn and shift weight and even lay down to make tired legs more comfortable.

 -Your horse will have company along the way – both equine and human.
 The humans ride with your horse in the trailer to make sure that they have adequate hay and are safe.